-Using the initial assessments as a baseline for student groupings and instructional implementation, KSA will also implement a variety of formative assessments including daily exit tickets and weekly or bi-weekly assessments.
-During small group rotations in ELA and math, teachers will administer exit tickets daily to do a quick check for understand after a lesson.
-Exit tickets allow teachers to quickly identify and respond to students who are struggling with a finite topic.
-Additionally, they enable teachers to push accelerated students on to new topics more quickly and efficiently.
-These exit tickets are often performed on a laptop whiteboard, allowing the student to show the teacher his or her answer and discuss in real time any challenges.
+In addition to early diagnostic data, KIPP Sol will also implement a variety of formative assessments including daily entrance and exit tickets and weekly or bi-weekly assessments so that groupings and teacher remediation or acceleration is responsive in a meaningful and timely manner.

+Teachers administer exit tickets to check the mastery of all students in a class by the end of a lesson.
+During most lessons, teachers also administer mastery entrance tickets after instruction and practice on the day's objective so that small groups can be pulled immediately for further follow up while other students can be pushed on to new topics more quickly and efficiently.
+These mastery checks are often performed on a chromebooks, allowing the students to show the teacher his or her answer and discuss in real time any challenges; additionally, teachers are able to get a comprehensive snapshot of student mastery without delay.
 When students do not successfully complete an exit ticket, the teacher will direct them to further work on that particular topic either through independent tasks or on adaptive software programs.

-In addition to exit tickets, KSA's teachers will administer weekly or bi-weekly formative assessments.
+In addition to exit tickets, KIPP Sol's teachers will administer weekly or bi-weekly formative assessments.
 Using the standards-based pacing calendar, teachers will create formative assessments to appropriately measure mastery of the topics taught in the previous week or two weeks.
-All assessments will be aligned with CCSS, NGSS, and other applicable state content standards, and teachers will be encouraged to design rigorous, authentic assessments that mirror performance tasks as designed by the CAASPP developers.
-School leadership will review these formative assessments to ensure rigor and alignment.
+All assessments will be standards-aligned and teachers will be encouraged to design rigorous, authentic assessments that mirror performance tasks as designed by the CAASPP developers.
+School Leadership will review these formative assessments to ensure rigor and alignment.